 Ans.
 India is a vast country.
 For administrative purposes, the country is divided into 28 States and 7 Union Territories.
 Delhi is the national capital.
 Punjab and Haryana have a common capital i.e. Chandigarh.

+6. Why do a large number of people live in the Northern plains?

+Ans.
+Northern plains are generally level and flat.
+These are formed by the alluvial deposits laid down by the rivers– the Indus, the Ganga, the Brahmaputra and their tributaries.
+These river plains provide fertile land for cultivation.
+That is the reason for high concentration of population in these plains.

 7.Name the major physical divisions of India.